-This corn dip recipe features juicy kernels, fresh pico de gallo, tangy crema, and 3 types of cheese!
-Make it to share at your next fiesta.
+Corn Dip features juicy kernels, fresh pico de gallo, tangy crema, and 3 types of cheese!
+Make this hot corn dip recipe to share at your next fiesta.

 Since I tend to stock up on fresh ears of corn when they go on sale, I often have more kernels than I know what to do with!